hkhetawat/ase16hkhetaw/read/week1.md

 # Duplicate Bug Report Detection with a Combination of Information Retrieval and Topic Modeling.
 Automated Software Engineering (ASE), 2012 Proceedings of the 27th IEEE/ACM International Conference.
 Anh Tuan Nguyen, Tung Thanh Nguyen, Tien N. Nguyen, David Lo, Chengnian Sun.

 ## Keywords:
-#### Duplicate Bug Reports - If the techinical issues in a system have been previously encountered as part of a bug report, then succeeding bug reports containing the description of the same issues is referred to as a duplicate bug report.
+#### Duplicate Bug Reports - If the technical issues in a system have been previously encountered as part of a bug report, then succeeding bug reports containing the description of the same issues is referred to as a duplicate bug report.

 #### Topic Model - This model is used to detect duplicate bug reports even when they have textual dissimilarities.
 This kind of modelling is often used to discover semantic structure in a body of text.